rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 Step 4- Storing Cleaned data in Raw folders
 This refinement process resulted in a cleaner, more reliable dataset, properly organized and ready for further analysis or processing and this data was stored in Raw folder.

-•	Tools and Technologies: AWS Glue, AWS DataBrew.
+#### •	Tools and Technologies
+AWS Glue, AWS DataBrew.

+#### •	Deliverables
-•	Deliverables: A cleaned and structured dataset ready for further analysis stored in the Raw folder
+A cleaned and structured dataset ready for further analysis stored in the Raw folder

+#### •	Timeline
-•	Timeline: 2 weeks, including validation and final clean data delivery.
+2 weeks, including validation and final clean data delivery.

 Figure 18
 ![F 18](https://github.com/user-attachments/assets/14892ecb-7c8a-4c18-aebe-b72281bc04a0)